kubrickfr/avsc-wiki/API.md

 + `obj` {Object} The instance to encode.
 It must be of type `type`.
 + `opts` {Object} Encoding options.
 Currently available:
-  + `size` {Number} The initial size of the buffer used to encode the object.
-Setting this appropriately will speed up encoding by reducing the number of resizes.
-Defaults to `1024`.
+  + `buffer`, used to serialize the object into (a slice will be returned).
+If not passed, or if the serialized object doesn't fit into the passed buffer, a new one will be created.
   + `unsafe` {Boolean} Do not check that the instance is valid before encoding it.
 This can yield a significant speed boost.

 ##### `type.isValid(obj)`